AbuData2025/matchday/README.md

 and keep a history of every game you play.
 Built for two accounts on one shared team, each with their own club-colour theme.

+**Technical scope:** Supabase Postgres with row-level security for per-account data isolation, custom email/password + Google OAuth flows, and a per-user theming system with a live colour picker.

 ## Why this exists

 Built after realising there was no easy way to track 5-a-side performances over